Unlikely Intersections of Curves with Algebraic Subgroups in Semiabelian Varieties: Proof of Theorem

 \begin{lem} For each $i \in \{1, \dots, N^\prime\}$, there are at most finitely many points $p \in C(\QQ)$ contained in a torsion coset $q+H$ where $q \in \mathrm{Tors}(G)$ and $H \subset G$ is a subgroup of codimension $\geq2$ satisfying $H \supseteq H_i$. \end{lem}

 \begin{proof} Again, let $p \in \cC(\QQ)$ be contained in a torsion coset $q+H$ as in the lemma.
-We consider the quotient map $\varphi_i: G \rightarrow G/H_i$ and note that $\varphi_i(\cC)$ is not contained in a proper algebraic subgroup of $G/H_i$.
+We consider the quotient map $\varphi_i: G \rightarrow G/H_i$ and note that $\varphi_i(\cC)$ is not contained in a proper algebraic subgroup of $G/H_i$ because otherwise $C$ would be contained in a proper algebraic subgroup of $G$.
 Moreover, it is not a point.
 Indeed, this would imply that $\cC$ is contained in a coset of $H_i$ which would be strictly contained in a coset of $G_0$, contradicting the minimality of $G_0$.

 Now, as $p$ is sent to $\varphi_i(\cC) \cap (G/H_i)^{[2]}$ and $\dim(G/H_i)<\dim(G)$, the lemma follows from our inductive hypothesis. \end{proof}

 On combining Lemmas \ref{lemma::mainproof3} and \ref{lemma::mainproof4}, we obtain Theorem \ref{mainthm} immediately.